Pressure-Volume Diagrams

 numerical

-1. Estimate the power of a relaxed human heart given an average blood pressure of 13 kPa, a volume change of 80 ml per beat, and a pulse rate of 72 beats per minute.
+1. Estimate the power of a relaxed human heart given an average blood pressure of 13 kPa, a volume change of 80 mL per beat, and a pulse rate of 72 beats per minute.

 2. Estimate the power of a pair of human lungs from the graph below given a respiration rate of 20 breaths per minute.

-3. One mole of an ideal gas runs through the zilch cycle, which consists of the following four processes …
+3. One mole of an ideal gas runs through the zilch cycle, which consists of the following four processes…

-A→B isothermal expansion at 600 K with 2.30 kJ of work done by the gas
+A→B Isothermal expansion at 600 K with 2.30 kJ of work done by the gas.

-B→C isochoric pressure drop
+B→C Isochoric pressure drop.

-The cycle is rigged so that no net work is done over a complete cycle.
 The zilch cycle has no practical use.
 It's just an interesting thought problem.
 Given this information, complete the following table.

 A→B isothermal −2.30